karinnamonzon/labReport2/report.md

 # Part 1
 ## Creating a Web Server

-Creating a web server uses two other files, an interface called URLHandler and a class called Server.
+Creating a web server uses two other files, an interface called `URLHandler.java` and a class called `Server.java`.

 `URLHandler.java`
 ```